gaboesquivel/gaboesquivel.com/source/_posts/2015-07-10-continuous-delivery.markdown

 In order achieve continuous delivery you need high automation of the delivery process and the developers have to continuously integrate their code, at least once a day.
 Successful integration is determined by an integration server that builds the system and runs the test suite every time new code is added, if tests failed the dev team receives a notification, this allows the team to fix the problem as soon as it appears.

+### Team Commitment and Development Workflow

+Continuous integration is not only about automated testing but an organizational process.
+To successfully integrate code continuously a development team must commit to follow best practices of continuous integration.
+At [Cortical Touch](http://corticaltouch.com) our process relies on the following principles and practices:

+- Master branch should always be deployable, we treat the master branch as a read-only.
+All commits to master are automatically deployed to a staging server if automated tests pass on the CI server ( usually codeship ).
+- Once tested by a human and approved, we manually deploy to production server.
+- Use feature toggles to turn on and off new features
+- Continuous integration on develop branch ( we use a simplified multistage git flow)
+- Over Communicate: communication plays a primary role in continuous integration
+- Check in frequently
+- Don’t check in broken code
+- Don’t check in untested code
+- Don’t check in when the build is broken
+- Always verify the system builds after check in